 On various aspects of animism: Animal Rites and Animism and the Moment of Death and Remembering How I Became an Animist.
 Posts on Animist Ethics, include Note on Animist Ethics, Respecting Other (Human) People, and Those Cruel Wars, Part 1 and Part 2.
 See also Changing Men?

-Responses to books: see Natural Magic, on Nigel Pennick’s book of that name, Relational Magic on Susan Greenwood’s ‘Anthropology of Magic’, Double Death on Deborah Bird Rose’s ‘Wild Dog Dreaming’, The Bioregional Economy, a U.K View on Molly Scott Cato’s Bioregion book, and the self explanatory Handbook of Contemporary Animism, First Impressions.
+An Animist’s Bookshelf: Natural Magic, on Nigel Pennick’s book of that name.
+Relational Magic on Susan Greenwood’s ‘Anthropology of Magic’.
+Double Death on Deborah Bird Rose’s ‘Wild Dog Dreaming’.
+The Bioregional Economy, a U.K View on Molly Scott Cato’s Bioregion book.
+On Graham Harvey’s books, see Handbook of Contemporary Animism, First Impressions and Animism, Respecting the Living World, and other titles.

 The Animist Blog Carnival – is a linked discussion of themes chosen by contributors, published simultaneously at the beginning of each month.
 I hosted the August 2013 ‘issue’ on Birds, and the February 2014 ‘issue’ on Animist Ethics.